technickle/nyc.doitt.opendatatsm/citystandards.markdown

 Figure 1 – Logical Integration Architecture
 ![NYC Open Data Logical Architecture 20120313.png](img/NYC%20Open%20Data%20Logical%20Architecture%2020120313.png)

-ETL: Extract-Transform-Load – a process by which data is extracted from a source system, manipulated as required by business rules, and then loaded into another system.
+**ETL**: Extract-Transform-Load – a process by which data is extracted from a source system, manipulated as required by business rules, and then loaded into another system.

-OLAP: Online Analytical Processing data storage – typically used for reporting and data mining capabilities.
+**OLAP**: Online Analytical Processing data storage – typically used for reporting and data mining capabilities.
 Data sets are typically de-normalized, and information therein may be routinely extracted from OLTP systems.

-OLTP: Online Transactional Processing data storage – typically used for data entry and retrieval.
+**OLTP**: Online Transactional Processing data storage – typically used for data entry and retrieval.
 Data sets are typically highly normalized, and information therein may be routinely extracted, transformed, and loaded into OLAP systems.

-4.2	Data Sets
+##Data Sets

-4.2.1	Data Content
+###Data Content

-4.2.1.1	Data Types
+####Data Types

 Data sets may contain the following data types:
 - Numbers, money, and percentages;